 - Many therapy practices also employ novice therapists who need experience.
 These interns or apprentices may offer free or low-cost mental health care.

 - Telehealth services, which offer counseling online or on the phone, may also be more affordable.

 Getting Therapy Help

 People considering therapy should consider the overall value of therapy, not just the cost.
-To find a therapist who can bring real value to your life, click here.
+We hope we were able to provide clarification for the FAQ “how much does therapy cost?”
+To find a therapist who can bring real value to your life, contact us, today.